szymsza/att-hackathon/README.md

 # What it does
 - Temperature
-    - Receives (and stores) settings from the app - range of acceptable temperature
+    - Receives (and stores) settings from the app - range of acceptable temperatures ✔
     - Receives (and stores) data from Arduino ✔
     - Sends commands to control temperature to Arduino (red LED, fan)
-    - Sends settings to the app
+    - Sends settings to the app ✔
     - Sends data to the app ✔
 - Humidity ‎✔
     - Receives (and stores) data from Arduino ‎✔